Church notes: walk-through nativity; A Christian Christmas Carol, services and more | Arkansas Democrat Gazette

 Bella Vista Lutheran Church, 1990 Forest Hills Blvd., holds service Sundays at 8:30 and 10:45 a.m.
 Sunday School for children is at 9:45 a.m. in the Lower Level and adult Bible class is at 9:45 a.m. in the Fellowship Hall.

-Dec.
-16, at 3:30 p.m. the Celebration Choir and Orchestra will present "Agnus Deli."
-A door offering will benefit The Shepherd's Food Pantry.
-Following the program Women in Mission will be hosting the second annual cookie walk.

-Dec.
-17, there will be a special children's Christmas program between services.
-On Wednesday, Dec.
-20 there will be an Advent worship service at 6 p.m.

-There will be a Christmas Eve Unity Service at 9:30 a.m.
+A Christmas Eve Unity Service will take place at 9:30 a.m.
 Dec.
 24 with a candlelight service at 6 p.m.
 There will be one service at 10 a.m.
 Christmas Day.
 Unity service will be at 9:30 a.m.
 Dec.
 31, followed by a special retirement reception for Chuck Merriman, Bella Vista Lutheran's Family Life Minister.

 The Lutheran Hour is broadcast every Sunday at 12:30 p.m. on radio station KURM-FM (100.3) and KURM-AM (790).